Hellisotherpeople/Constrained-Text-Generation-Studio/README.md

 CTGS will massively benefit from the addition of several other features, which I am trying to add as my time allows, but with professional obligations this will be difficult to do as quickly as I'd like.
 For now, enumerating them here will hopefully plique a motivated persons interest to help knock these out and improve CTGS if I can't get to it in time.

-* **Refactor all filters to utilize the built in Logitsprocessor class from Huggingface**.
+* **Refactor all filters to utilize the built in Logitsprocessor class from Hugging Face**.
 This will make generation 10-100x as fast depending on the filter, and allow better support for all of the new techniques for sampling (like typicality or contrastive sampling)
-* **Support for Sequence Level Constraints** Huggingface has had support for sequence level constrained beam search for awhile now, but hardly anyone is using it despite its power.
+* **Support for Sequence Level Constraints** Hugging Face has had support for sequence level constrained beam search for awhile now, but hardly anyone is using it despite its power.
 We can combine these sequence level constraints with token level constraints.
 * **Ability to downweight or upweight token/logit probabilities instead of simply filtering**.
 This was an obvious feature that I should have included in the beginning.
 It's quite interesting to ban tokens which violate a filter, but it's also interesting to see how models react when they are simply nudged away or towards a particular constraint/filter instead.
 Particularly good for not totally kneecapping a models ability to generate coherent text.
 * **Allow filter-by-filter modification of the constraints to avoid removing punctuation, spaces, or numbers** Doing this will make it far eaiser for models to stay coherent even while following constraints.
 Just because we are forcing the letter "a" doesn't necessarily mean that space or puctuation should be filtered
 * **Support for "Stateful" Constraints** Meaning constraints which rely on the input in some way.
 For example, a "Trumpify" constraint could capitalize every 5th generated word and always add a ton of excalmation points, so this would need to keep track of how many words have been generated before deciding to capitalize and when the sentence is about to end.